smokeballdev/sdk-docs/docs/sdk/smokeball-client-sdk.layouts.api.update.md

 ```
-const request: UpdateLayoutMatterRequest = {
+const request: UpdateLayoutMatterItemRequest = {
   matterId: 'a31260b5-9921-4723-83c5-61b8679941af',
   itemId: '7250a634-4d67-4054-8f07-5b6c8a9dcfa8',
   values: [
       // Specify the fields to update here.
 Fields that are missing are ignored.
   ]
 };
 const layout = await sdk.layouts.update(request);